 This drastic change can create pressure against the foundation, which can lead to foundation movement.

-How to Prevent Common Foundation Issues:
+How to Prevent Common Foundation Problems in North Texas:

 1. Seek professional services from a licensed plumber